SimonDelord/Operator-creation/README.md

 The following diagram shows the high level sequence of steps for creating and deploying your own operator (including a governance function using Red Hat ACM).

+There are really 5 major steps in this:
+ - first step: build the container images
+ - second step: build the helm charts to wrap the container images
+ - third step: use the operator sdk to create the operators for each helm chart
+ - fourth step: bundle the operators so they can be included in the OpenShift OLM (Operator Lifecycle Manager)
+ - fifth step: use ACM to deploy and version control the operators

 ![Browser](https://github.com/SimonDelord/Operator-creation/blob/main/images/Overview-Figure-1.png)

 The next diagram shows the actual setup I used to do this (e.g you don't have to do the same, but I found it worked better this way for me).